JC-Muir/demo-repo/ReadMe.md

-#demo
+# Demo

-This is a Read Me file to use for Tutorial services and learning in Git and GitHub.
+This is a Read Me file to use for Tutorial services and learning in Git and GitHub!